 - Step 4: Garnish with fresh chopped cilantro and a squeeze of lime juice if desired.

-Instant pot: Add the chicken breasts and chicken stock to the bowl of your pressure cooker.
+- Instant pot: Add the chicken breasts and chicken stock to the bowl of your pressure cooker.
 Arrange the chicken breasts so that they are spread out in an even layer.
 Cover and set the pressure cooker lid valve to “sealing.”
 Pressure cook on high for 10 minutes, followed by a 5 minute natural release, followed by a quick release (carefully flip the valve to “venting”) to release whatever pressure remains.
 Remove the lid and use two forks to shred the chicken.

-Boil chicken breasts: Place chicken breasts in a pot of boiling water or broth and allow to simmer for about 20 minutes until cooked through.
+- Boil chicken breasts: Place chicken breasts in a pot of boiling water or broth and allow to simmer for about 20 minutes until cooked through.
 Shred chicken.

 If you’d like a thicker soup, there are a few different options.
 First, you can add less broth.
-This option will result in the soup having a slightly stronger flavour since it won’t be as diluted with the broth.
+This option will result in the soup having a slightly stronger flavor since it won’t be as diluted with the broth.

 An even better option is to use a slurry to thicken the soup using either cornstarch or flour.